HeronErin/rug-clone/README.md

 ## Basic use

 [Documentation][rug] for this crate is available.
+This crate requires rustc version 1.17.0.
 This crate depends on the low-level bindings in the [`gmp-mpfr-sys`][sys] crate, which provides Rust FFI bindings for:

 * the [GNU Multiple Precision Arithmetic Library][gmp] (GMP),
 * the [GNU MPFR Library][mpfr], a library for multiple-precision